emiapwil/alto-draft/src/design.md

 <!-- ]]] -->

-It can be seen from the request that with the constraint of "link-capacity > 8Gbps", link#2 is filtered so the routing cost between node#1 and node#4 is 4 instead of 3.
+With the constraint of "link-capacity > 8Gbps" in the request, link#2 should be filtered so the routing cost between node#1 and node#4 is 4 instead of 3.

 It is notable that the endpoint information is only provided between endpoints with the same address type.